AlexandrosPanag/My_Python_Projects/Multimedia_Processing/README.md

-# Image Processing
+# Multimedia Processing

-A collection of Python utilities for image and video manipulation tasks.
+A collection of Python utilities for multimedia manipulation tasks.
 This repository contains various tools for processing images and videos.

 ## 👤 Author